 Because Suboxone contains buprenorphine, a partial opioid agonist, there is potential for withdrawal symptoms if you stop taking Suboxone.
 Suboxone withdrawal symptoms are not as severe as pure opioid withdrawal symptoms.
 However, they can still be uncomfortable enough to want to use opioids to prevent further withdrawals.
 Significant withdrawal symptoms are at the highest between 24–48 hours after the last dose of Suboxone and subside after about a week.

-Suboxone use disorder, like heroin and other opioid use disorders, can threaten your family, job and financial success.
+Suboxone addiction, like heroin and other opioid addictions, can threaten your family, job and financial success.
 If you are abusing Suboxone, you are at an increased risk for abusing pure opioids in the future, which could cost you your life.
-Seeking professional help for your Suboxone use disorder can potentially save your life and put you on the road to a successful and healthy recovery.
-Seek treatment if you have the following signs of Suboxone use disorder:
+Seeking professional help for your Suboxone addiction can potentially save your life and put you on the road to a successful and healthy recovery.
+Seek treatment if you have the following signs of Suboxone addiction:

 - Lying to your doctors to get Suboxone

 - Experiencing withdrawal symptoms in the absence of Suboxone

 - Inability to stop taking Suboxone despite wanting to cut back